You checked the oil in your 4-stroke outboard and are about to tear into it because the oil is milky, right?

 This is where we get problems with condensation.

-The condensation will glides down passed the piston rings and into your oil with each stroke of the engine.
+The condensation will slowly make its way down past the piston rings and into your oil with each stroke of the engine.

-The end result is that you have milky oil due to water being mixed into it.
+The end result is that you have milky oil due to water condensate being mixed into it.

 Luckily, thermostats are cheap and this should be an easy fix.
 Simply install, and change your oil.